StephaniePatterson/FriendRecommender/README.md

-# slp3--rvf2-manogna3

-# Hello!
-Welcome to our CS 225 final project!
+# Facebook Friend Recommendation System

-The goal of our project is to develop some algorithms that would be useful in a recommender system.
+The goal of this project is to develop some algorithms that would be useful in a recommender system.
 These algorithms are meant to be tested on a graph dataset of facebook users, found in "facebook_combined.txt".
-While our work is still in progress at the moment, you can clone the repository and run "make && ./main" to see our data reader and BFS algorithm in action!
+This file has data from the “ego:facebook” Social Networks dataset, from the Stanford Large Network Dataset Collection.
+Our project uses the Hierholzer's Eulerian Path and Tarjan's Strongly Connected Components algorithms to generate recommended friends.
+To run the code, run "make && ./main".